ngx-lib/multiselect/docs_app/content/guide/property-configuration.md

     color="blue">
   </ngx-multiselect>
   ```

 ## Grouping Property Configuration :

 - `groupedProperty`: **String** -
-Use this property to specify property name by which multiselect should create the groups.
+It accepts the property name that belongs to collection each object, by which elements to be grouped.

   ``` html
   <ngx-multiselect